ladybug-tools/spider/gbxml-viewer/README.md

 ## Issues

-* 2018-02-18 ~ Menu items not updating when loading new files
+* 2018-02-18 ~ Menu items should update/reset when loading new files
-* 2018-02-18 ~ Drag and drop broken

 ## Change Log